Tottenham v Newcastle in Melbourne is nothing more than a greedy money-making scheme

 There is no other word for it but greed.
 Tottenham bring in an annual revenue of £550m; Newcastle are owned by an oil-rich Gulf state.
 Yet both want to make more money, to buff the global brand, to fluff the profit and sustainability figures, and they’re prepared to push their players to the ends of the earth to do it.

-The Euro 2024 and Copa America finals take place on Sunday 14 July; the next day, Manchester United are scheduled to play their first pre-season friendly in Norway.
+The day after the Euro 2024 and Copa America finals, Manchester United are scheduled to play their first pre-season friendly in Norway.
 And so it goes on.

 Elite football is now an unbroken continuum, and often players’ rest is having to be specially sanctioned by clubs and national associations.
-Or it comes through injury: a long list of Spurs players have reported unfit for the trip to Australia, while Cristian Romero and Pierre-Emile Hojbjerg both played on Sunday and their absences are unexplained.
+Or it comes through injury: a long list of Spurs players have reported unfit for the trip to Australia, while Cristian Romero and Pierre-Emile Hojbjerg both played on Sunday and their absence is unexplained.
 You could understand if they simply didn’t want to go.

 For Newcastle, the journey around the world is even more absurd.
 They played 51 matches this season including away trips in Europe, compared to Tottenham’s relatively light 41 fixtures.
 Newcastle will play against an A-League all-star team too, a few days after facing Spurs at the MCG.